claceio/clace/README.md

 For container based apps, Docker or Podman or Orbstack should be installed and running on the machine.
 Clace automatically detects the container manager to use.

-Clace uses an `admin` user account as the default authentication for accessing apps.
+Clace creates an `admin` user account as teh system auth for accessing apps.
 A random password is generated for this account during initial Clace server installation.
-Note down this password for accessing apps.
+Note down this password for accessing apps if using system auth.

 ### Install Clace On OSX/Linux